-Optional Hip Kit Available
+Optional Knee Kit Available

-Designed to help you as you recover from joint surgery at home, the kit includes a reaching tool, sock aid, shoehorn, and long- handled sponge.
-While not required, the kit can be very helpful for total hip patients.
+Designed to help you as you recover from joint surgery at home, the kit includes a reaching tool, sock aid, shoehorn and long-handled sponge.
+While not required, the kit can be very helpful for total knee patients.

-Hip Kits available for \$26.99
+Knee Kits available for \$26.99